Back to blogs

 TL;DR

-• India’s official national holidays in 2025 are Republic Day (Jan 26), Independence Day (Aug 15), and Gandhi Jayanti (Oct 2).
-These three dates are mandatory public holidays observed across all states and sectors.
+• India national holidays include Republic Day (Jan 26), Independence Day (Aug 15), and Gandhi Jayanti (Oct 2), which are mandatory public holidays observed across all states and sectors.
+These three dates are essential for nationwide observance.

-• The Central Government holidays in India for 2025 include major festivals and observances like Republic Day, Holi, Eid, Diwali, and Christmas.
-These are observed nationwide by government offices and banks.
+• Central holidays in India for 2026 include both fixed and floating holidays such as Republic Day, Diwali, Eid, and regional festivals.
+These holidays are observed by central government offices and affiliates, with some optional days available for individual selection.

 • Bank holidays in India differ by state, with local festivals like Onam, Baisakhi, or Ganesh Chaturthi.
 These dates are set by the RBI and state governments, so employers should plan payroll and fund transfers in advance to avoid delays.